 - Medical Directives

 - Important/Cherished Photos.

-Many RVers keep a fire safe.
-Documents, jewelry, and jump drives with key computer files and digital pictures of documents, credit cards, insurance cards etc. can be put in zip lock bags, or stored in a fire safe, and will remain reasonably well protected in the event of fire, storm, or flood.
+Many RVers keep fire safe.
+Documents, jewelry, and jump drives with key computer files and digital pictures of documents, credit cards, insurance cards, etc. can be put in zip lock bags or stored in a fire safe and will remain reasonably well protected in the event of fire, storm, or flood.

 Emergency Evacuation Planning for RV Travelers

 It pays to have a plan in place that lays out where to go in the event of an emergency.
 We’ve all seen the footage of mass hurricane evacuations.
 Despite the fact that a recreational vehicle offers a lot more comfort in a traffic jam than the average Prius, nobody wants to sit in traffic.